 We maintain a waiting list if we receive an application for a year group which has more than 180 students already on roll.
 The order of this waiting list is determined by our Admissions Policy; it is not first come, first served.

 The order of priority for the waiting list if we are oversubscribed in a particular year group is currently:

-You can find out about the school’s admission arrangements through the local authority by clicking here.
+You can find out about the College’s admission arrangements through the local authority by clicking here.